jflorian/doubledog-sigul/README.md

 ##### `nss_password` (required)
 Password used to protect the NSS certificate database.

+##### `packages`
+An array of package names needed for the Sigul Server installation.
+The default should be correct for supported platforms.

 ##### `server_cert_nickname` (required)
 This must be the nickname given to the Sigul Server's certificate within the NSS certificate database.
 The named certificate is used to authenticate the Sigul Server to the Sigul Bridge.